TechExperiences/Sandbox-Environments/Sandbox-Environment-Guides/AYI02-V2.md

    ![](../Sandbox-Environment-Guides/Images/a83.png)

-1. On the **Connect Microsft Foundry agent** page, provide the following details:
+1. On the **Connect Microsoft Foundry agent** page, provide the following details:

    - **Name**: Enter **Retail Agent (1)**
    - **Description**: `You are a data analyst assistant for Microsoft IQ with access to documents and reference materials.` **(2)**